simpleanalytics/blog/_posts/2022-02-15-you-are-getting-fooled-by-google-analytics-time-on-page-metric.md

 ---
-title: You are getting fooled by Google Analytics' time on page metric
+title: Google Analytics' time on page metric is flawed
 author_slug: iron
 author: Iron Brands
 excerpt: "Time on page is an important metric to track.
 But have you ever wondered how google comes up with the data in your dashboard?"